DraconicDragon/ComfyUI-RyuuNoodles/README.md

 ### Todo (maybe)

+- [ ] more noodles with whatever function

-- [ ] token counter: respect weighting
+- [x] token counter: respect prompt weighting

 - [ ] make a wildcard node that works like impact pack's (possibly by using impact pack's class, would only work while the pack is installed) but have wildcard be resolved during typing and not on queuing the workflow; need to look into how to preserve the seed and output string for reproducabilty, might not be possible